SpongebBob/tabular_automl_NNI/AutoFETutorial.md

-# How to write a Trial and Tuner for tabular data running on NNI?
+# How to use NNI to do Automatic Feature Engeering?

+## What is Tabular Data?

 *Tabular data is an arrangement of data in rows and columns, or possibly in a more complex structure.
 Usually we treat columns as features, rows as data.
-AutoML for tabular data automates feature engineering  feature selection, and hyper tunning on a wide range of tabular data primitives — such as numbers, categories, multi-categories, timestamps etc.*
+AutoML for tabular data including automatic feature generation, feature selection, and hyper tunning on a wide range of tabular data primitives — such as numbers, categories, multi-categories, timestamps etc.*

+## Quick Start

-In this example, it shows that how a simple autoML framework working on nni.
+In this example, we will shows that how to do automatic feature engeering on nni.

-Trial receives the generated and selected feature configure from Tuner, and send intermediate result to Assessor and some key information to Tuner, such as metrics, feature importance information.

-Tuner receives the key information to Tuner, such as metrics, feature importance information from trails. then decide what feature to be generated and selected in next step.
+The tuner call *AutoFETuner* first will generate a command that to ask *Trial* the *feature_importance* of original feature. *Trial* will return the *feature_importance* to *Tuner* in the first iteration.
+Then *AutoFETuner* will decide what feature to be generated, accroding to the definiton of search space.

+*Trial* receives the the configure contains selected feature configure from *Tuner*, then *Trial* will generate these feature by *fe_util*, which is a general sdk to generate features.
+After evaluate performence by adding these features, *Trial* will report the final metric to the Tuner.

 So when user want to write a tabular autoML tool running on NNI, she/he should:

-**1)Have an original Trial could run**,
+**1) Have an original Trial could run**,

 Trial's code could be any machine learning code that could run in local.
 He/She need to parse one fixed format feature name in order to generated a feature.
 Here we use `main.py` as example: